 Our Assistant Principals lead instruction and school culture.
 They support the development of teachers through observation and feedback, data-driven instruction, and reviewing student work.
-Assistant Principals are apprentices to School Leaders and are actively developed for school leadership through training such as the Leadership Team Program and the Miles Family Fellowship.
+Assistant Principals are apprentices to School Leaders and are actively developed for school leadership.
 This is a powerful way to make an impact at KIPP as a member of the leadership team and become deeply familiar with your school and KIPP.

 View Open Positions

 KIPP school leader candidates must possess the unyielding belief in every child’s potential to succeed in top-quality high schools, colleges, and in the competitive world beyond.